Am I a Candidate for Invisalign if I Grind My Teeth?

 Can I Get Invisalign if I Grind My Teeth?

 Yes, you can get Invisalign if you grind your teeth.
-At Houston Orthodontic Specialists, Dr. Tabakman, Dr. Bloome and Dr. Khan are leading Houston and Bellaire Invisalign providers and have the expertise to treat even the most complex cases.
+At Houston Orthodontic Specialists, Dr. Tabakman and Dr. Bloome are leading Houston and Bellaire Invisalign providers and have the expertise to treat even the most complex cases.
 In fact, thanks to our proficiency with the product and our in-depth digital treatment planning, nearly everyone is a candidate for Invisalign at our practice.

 For some people, Invisalign can actually help with teeth grinding.
 Since misaligned teeth are a potential cause of the condition, aligning the teeth often stops or reduces chronic bruxism.